-Resources of the Proposed Investment Adviser.
-The Board considered whether the Adviser is financially sound and has the resources necessary to perform its obligations under the Agreement, noting that the Adviser appears to have the financial resources necessary to fulfill its obligations under the Agreement.
+Resources of the Investment Adviser.
+The Board considered whether the Adviser is financially sound and has the resources necessary to perform its obligations under the Advisory Agreement, noting that the Adviser appears to have the financial resources necessary to fulfill its obligations under the Advisory Agreement.
 The Board also noted that the Fund's CCO receives quarterly certifications from the Adviser reflecting its compliance with Rule 38a-1 under the 1940 Act.

 General Conclusions.
-After considering and weighing all of the above factors, the Board concluded that it would be in the best interest of the Fund and its stockholders to approve the Agreement.
-The Board members reasoned that, considered by themselves, the nature and extent of the services provided by the Adviser were appropriate, that the performance of the Fund had been satisfactory, and that the Adviser could be expected to continue to provide services of high quality.
+After considering and weighing all of the above factors, the Board concluded that it would be in the best interest of the Fund and its stockholders to approve the Advisory Agreement.
+The Board members reasoned that, considered by themselves, the nature and extent of the services provided by the Adviser were appropriate, that the performance of the Fund had been at least satisfactory and for most time periods, exceptional, and that the Adviser could be expected to continue to provide services of high quality.
 As to the Adviser's fees for the Fund, the Directors determined that the fees, considered in relation to the services provided, were fair and reasonable, that the Fund's relationship with the Adviser was not so profitable as to render the fees excessive, and that any additional benefits to the Adviser were not of a magnitude materially to affect the Directors' deliberations.
+In reaching this conclusion, the Board did not give particular weight to any single factor referenced above.